Hemanthkumar2k04/Hackerator/supabase/README.md

 # Supabase Database Setup

-This directory contains SQL scripts for setting up the database schema for IdeaForge.
+This directory contains SQL scripts for setting up the database schema for Hackerator.

 ## Setup Instructions